asciiscry3r/mksscryertower.quest/content/category/Crimes_with_brain_scanners_human_detectors_other_devices_and_me.rst

 2025.05.13 - the same .... and women`s of local nomenclature commit more than usual experiments on my brain because of me who are like 'hack' their neurological piracy network, or they just think that,...

-2025.06/01 - the same ....
+2025.06.01 - the same ....
 Lavrinovic with other, army piracy/raiders, are build SWS for my nervous and radio head based on resonance in tissue

-2025.06/01 - the same with masturbator who said he would jerk off on my nerves until I died ....
+2025.06.01+ - the same with masturbator who said he would jerk off on my nerves until I died ....
 Lavrinovic-Vybor-Tesla-Younger with other, army piracy/raiders, are build SWS for my nervous and radio head based on resonance in tissue

+2025.08.04 - the same with masturbator who said he would jerk off on my nerves until I died ....
+Lavrinovic-Vybor-Tesla-Younger with other, army piracy/raiders, are build SWS for my nervous and radio head based on resonance in tissue, control me every day, we play in game "only yes or only no" and piracy play in me.

 About phones, PCA/CDA/SD computers:
 +++++++++++++++++++++++++++++++++++